ljishen/nvme-env/docker/qemu-nvme/README.md

    More options can be found at [QEMU Emulator User Documentation](http://download.qemu.org/qemu-doc.html).

-1. Login the Linux system with your customized credential (default user `ubuntu` with password `passw0rd`).
+1. Login the Linux system with your customized credential (password for the default user is `passw0rd`).
 Now you have the CNEX Labs LightNVM SDK - the LightNVM-compatible device working in the system.

    Install the [nvme-cli](https://github.com/linux-nvme/nvme-cli) command line tool to play with the NVMe device.
 Here are some examples:
    ```bash